 Samsung 1993 BIO TVs.

 A new line of Samsung televisions from 1993.
 These televisions were labeled Bio Vision in green.
 During the production process, modifications of this label appeared, such as Ultra Bio Vision.
-Since the televisions obviously had nothing to do with biotechnology, it was a marketing ploy.
+Since televisions had nothing to do with biotechnology, it was a marketing ploy.
 It was the beginning of marketing tricks to come up with some name, usually consonant with something special.

 Samsung TVs The Plus One 1996